General conditions of purchase

 2. In the event of a delivery delay, the buyer is entitled to legal claims, in particular, claims for damages including the assertion of any penalties which the buyer is borne to by third parties as a result of the delayed delivery.
 The delay in delivery occurs automatically upon non-compliance with the agreed delivery date or if the agreed delivery time is exceeded, without requiring a reminder being issued on the part of the buyer.

-3. In the case of the seller notifying the buyer after conclusion of the contract, that there will be a delay in delivery, the buyer has the right of withdrawal from the contract and to be compensated for any damages according to clause 2.
+that there will be a delay in delivery, the buyer has the right of withdrawal from the contract and to be compensated for any damages according to clause 2.

 4. Unless otherwise agreed on or subsequently authorised by the Buyer, the deliveries are to be provided in the scope of the order.
 Partial deliveries deviating from this rule are inadmissible.
 In case of impermissible partial deliveries, the buyer is entitled to accept the partial delivery and to withdraw from the contract with regard to the remaining delivery, and to claim for any compensation as specified under clause 2.